Save money as beginner sewist

 There are so many free patterns available online especially for beginners.
 (The Jesse Tee and Orchard Dress are two of my faves).
 I am creating a separate resource page to make them easier to find as another free resource.
 If you can, stick to bigger name indie pattern companies because not all pdf patterns are created equally.
 Even if the drafting is on par sometimes the instructions may be lacking.
 There are also some pay what you can options like (Untitled Thoughts and Peppermint Magazine).

-You don’t have to buy yards of fabric from Joann (which is overpriced BTW) try reusing fabrics like sheets or even shower curtains, especially as a beginner.
-Even experienced sewists make a practice garment out of inexpensive fabric, it’s called a muslin, before sewing in their ‘good’ fabric.
+Try using “unconventional” fabrics like sheets (I’ve made this dress and this set from Ikea sheets), blankets or even shower curtains, especially as a while you’re learning.
+Even experienced sewists make a practice garment out of inexpensive fabric, it’s called a muslin or toille, before sewing in their ‘good’ fabric.

 Happy Sewing and happy wallets!